Canada country brief

 Australian and Canadian military forces fought side-by-side in the Sudan War, Boer War, both World Wars, the Korean War, the 1990-91 Gulf War and Afghanistan.
 They have also cooperated on peacekeeping operations, including Canada's contribution of over 600 troops to the Australian-led mission in Timor-Leste (East Timor) in 1999.
 Australia and Canada were among the first countries to join the global coalition against terrorism, and both countries committed military and development resources to stabilise and help rebuild Afghanistan and Iraq.
 Australia and Canada work closely to counter potential global terrorist threats through technical cooperation, information-sharing, exchanges of personnel and joint training.

-A comprehensive range of bilateral agreements cover trade, social security, air services, consular services abroad, mutual assistance in criminal matters and avoidance of double taxation.
+A comprehensive range of bilateral agreements cover issues such as trade, social security, air services, consular services abroad, mutual assistance in criminal matters and avoidance of double taxation.
 Consular cooperation is important, with Canada and Australia providing consular services to each other's nationals in over 40 countries where the other is not represented.
 A working holiday program allows young people to travel and work for set periods in each other's country.

-Canada will host the next Australia-Canada Economic Leadership Forum in mid-2015.
+Canada will host the next Australia-Canada Economic Leadership Forum in 2015.
 Previous Forums have been held in Sydney (November 2010), Toronto (July 2012) and Melbourne (February 2014).
 The forum is an exercise in 'private sector diplomacy' bringing together business, academia and other non-government players to contribute to the development of the bilateral relationship.
 It is modelled on similar gatherings Australia has with its closest political and economic partners, notably the Australian American Leadership Dialogue.